 Animals are a source of comfort and companionship to their owners.
 However, when not adequately trained or cared for, animals can bite or attack people.
 If another person’s animal attacks or hurts you, the pet owner, or possibly the building owner or manager, may be responsible.

-At Dormer Harpring, our skilled personal injury lawyers represent people who are bitten, attacked, or otherwise harmed by dogs or other animals.
-Committed to putting our clients’ needs first, our dog bite attorneys are:
+At Dormer Harpring, our skilled Denver personal injury lawyers represent people who are bitten, attacked, or otherwise harmed by dogs or other animals.
+Committed to putting our clients’ needs first, our Denver dog bite lawyers are:

 At your consultation, Dormer Harpring will begin to determine if you have a valid dog or animal bite claim.
 From there, we will start building your dog bite case.
 Building your case can include any of the following: